 Exterior includes checking the underside for the necessity of tectylation (coating) and body work inspection for scratches, dents, rust and more to see how deep it runs and if parts have to be replaced with a new plate welded in.

 Leading in the layout of a food truck kitchen is the “flow” – the first variable the build is optimized for is your ability to push product out with as little friction as possible.
-That means among other things that staff does not have to move criss-cross through the truck ever and inventory is kept close to where it will next be used and is cooked and served as soon as possible.
+Among other things, that means that staff does not have to move criss-cross through the truck ever and that inventory is kept close to where it will next be used and is cooked and served as soon as possible.

-Next we optimize for regulation – insulation, flooring and the necessary ventilation and water systems are put in place to insure everything is up to code.
-Not unimportantly, the last item we optimize for is the price to value ratio to ensure you get the biggest bang for your buck.
+Next we optimize for regulation – insulation, flooring and the necessary ventilation and water systems are put in place to ensure everything is up to code.
+The last phase of optimization is the price to value ratio to ensure you get the biggest bang for your buck.

 All classic car salesmen are – in their very essence – usually a subspecies of car salesmen.
 Some commonly used tricks are talking up the specific year or factory of the build, such as a 1973 model being better than a 1971 model or implying a German-built VW Kombi is better than a Brazilian one.

 This might all very well have been true once upon a time back in 1973.
-Especially Citroen improved quite a lot on their Citroen Type h vans over the years and the ’50’s models are much lower quality than the 70’s models.
+For example, Citroen improved quite a lot on their Citroen Type H vans over the years and the ’50’s models are much lower quality than the 70’s models.
 So it can be true!
-But what you need to keep in mind is we are revising the whole thing together with you more than 40 years later so it does not matter all that much.
-You are getting new brakes, powersteering, transmission, fuel lines – whatever was or is now faulty is 100% revised or replaced.
+But what you need to keep in mind is that we are revising the whole thing together with you more than 40 years later so it does not matter all that much.
+You are getting new brakes, power steering, transmission, fuel lines – whatever was or is now faulty is 100% revised or replaced.

 That goes hand in hand with another frequently used tactic: implying the rarity of your vintage find.
-Use common sense and Google before buying and/or enquire with us.
-And just because something is rare where you live – e.g. Airstreams in Europe or Citroen H vans in the US – does not mean the logistics of getting it to you or local code-necessary adaptations are insurmountable and justify our competitors’ pricing.
+Use common sense and Google before buying, and/or enquire with us.
+And just because something is rare where you live – e.g. Airstreams in Europe or Citroen H vans in the US – does not mean the logistics of getting it to you or local code-necessary adaptations are insurmountable or that they justify our competitors’ pricing.

 One added benefit is that the veracity of information given by a seller on the rarity of a find often corresponds to their claims about the pristine condition the previous owner(s) are supposed to have kept it in.
 If someone just told you early ’70’s Airstreams are rare (false) and this one is in great condition, we can likely spare the both of us the trouble of going over to inspect it.

-If a vintage food truck is above your budget or an authentic vintage restoration takes too long we can provide the option of a replica.
+If a vintage food truck is out of your budget, or an authentic vintage restoration takes too long, we can provide the option of a replica.
 Karpatia replicas come in three varieties: Asian, European and New Vintage.

-Our most price conscious option is an Asian replica starting at $22k.
-Asian replicas are available for all the popular vintage trailer models: Airstream, VW, Citroen and step van.
+Our most price-conscious option is an Asian replica.
+Asian replicas are available for all the popular vintage trailer and food truck models: Airstream, VW, Citroen, IH Metro and classic Chevy step vans.

-We are aware our $22k starting ticket for such a replica may look steep compared to others offering that, but there is a reason.
+We are aware our starting ticket for such a replica may look steep compared to others offering them, but there is a reason.

-Karpatia only imports the top level bodywork and fits a custom trailer to US or EU standards, as well as doing all the electrics, gas- and water lines to spec.
-This means we can 100% no-fault issue a certified CE unit with a truly compliant ceritificate of conformity for your state or country that is actually valid.
+Karpatia only imports the top level bodywork and fits a custom trailer to US or EU standards, as well as doing all the electric, gas and water lines to spec.
+This means we can 100% no-fault issue a certified CE unit with a truly compliant certificate of conformity for your state or country that is actually valid.

 Don’t take our word for it – ask the over 100 people that buy a trailer from us every year!
-Pick a trusted Karpatia brand trailer that was upgraded locally to have that safety of mind you got a great value deal and not a cat in the bag.
+Pick a trusted Karpatia brand trailer that was upgraded locally to have that peace of mind that you got a great value and not a cat in the bag.

-Not a budget option, but a true quality alternative to a vintage restoration is the European made replica trailer.
-Slick stainless steel, fiberglass or aluminium trailers that resemble the classics Airstream retro food trailer but have a touch of their own design.
+Not a budget option, but a true quality alternative to a vintage restoration, is the European-made replica trailer.
+Slick stainless steel, fiberglass or aluminium trailers that resemble the classic Airstream retro food trailer but have a touch of their own design.

-Airstream also builds and can be converted new – with their popular flying cloud model starting at $78k pre-conversion you’re looking at $120-150k or more depending on equipment for a brand new Airstream trailer in the 23-30 ft range.
+Airstream also builds new, and we’re happy to convert them for you – with their popular Flying Cloud model starting at $78k pre-conversion, you’re looking at $120-150k or more, depending on equipment, for a brand-new Airstream trailer in the 23-30 ft range.

-Familiar recognition and brand building with a style that makes an impression before they know you, is the biggest advantage that an Airstream has over a regular box trailer and a Vintage Citroen H Van over a new Mercedes or Step Van.
-It really does start converting customers for you right from your Facebook and Instagram down to the split second decision made in a food truck park or as they walk past your concession.
+The ability to build your brand with a familiar and beloved style that makes an impression before your customers know you is the biggest advantage that an Airstream has over a regular box trailer and a Vintage Citroen H Van over a new Mercedes or Step Van.
+It really does start converting customers for you right from your Facebook and Instagram down to the split-second decision made in a food truck park or as they walk past you on the corner.

 You will secure more work – especially event gigs – with a vintage unit.

-Quality restorations are also optionally cheaper – barring the Airstream – than many newer units and many locales have tax advantaged regulations for oldtimers.
+Barring the Airstream, quality restorations are also optionally cheaper than many newer units and many locales have tax breaks for oldtimers.

-There are drawbacks to older models – the most obvious ones are their increased maintenance and operating costs which increase even more with intense use.
+There are drawbacks to older models.
+The most obvious ones are their increased maintenance and operating costs, which increase even more with intensive use.
 To reduce the burden we recommend operating a vintage model with a car transport trailer or second vehicle to do many of the resupply trips and long-haul gigs.

 Less immediate but very real is that older models also tend to be smaller.
-And if you’re not buying it cash, it is harder to get a good financing rate on a vintage model meaning it might end up costing you compartively more than a new unit unless buying cash.
+And if you’re not buying it cash, it is harder to get a good financing rate on a vintage model, meaning it might end up costing you comparatively more than a new unit unless buying cash.